mortzdk/Websocket/README.md

 To run the websocket server type:
 `make run`

-To run the websocket server with valgrind type:
+To run the websocket server with valgrind (requires that valgrind is installed)
+type:
 `make valgrind`

 The default port of the server is currently port 4567.
 If you wish to have another port you can simply type:
 `make run PORT=1111`
+which will make the server listen at port 1111.

 When the server is up and running, it has a few commands that could be useful.
-These commands can be displayes by typing `help`.
+These commands can be displayed by typing `help`.

 Last but not at least, it is up to the one running the server to decide which hosts and origins that is allowed.
 To choose these addresses, you can edit the